BDC Hamburger Icon

 • California overtime law: Organizations that use the services of a temporary staffing agency can be held accountable for the staffing agency’s negligence if it doesn’t pay overtime to a worker who has earned it in California.

 • Family and Medical Leave Act (FMLA): With FMLA absences, a staffing or payroll partner will take the lead.
-But the company employing the worker will share in helping to find the worker a job when they return to work.
+However, the company employing the worker will share in helping to find the worker a job when they return to work.
 [Learn how the FMLA applies to your small business.]

-The specific responsibilities of the business owner and the co-employer depend on your unique relationship and service agreement.
 Have an upfront conversation with your co-employer about who is responsible for what.
 This will help prevent anything from falling through the cracks and reduce the possibility of legal consequences down the road.

 3. Discuss benefits with your co-employer.

 PEO, staffing and payroll agencies that must attract highly skilled workers for your business, such as IT and engineering professionals, should be able to offer more comprehensive plans.
 These can be two to three times more expensive than high-deductible plans.
 Companies using staffing firms should expect to pay either a monthly premium or an increased markup for access to comprehensive health plans.
-Highly skilled workers also seek dental plans, short-term and long-term disability plans, and 401(k) plans.
+Highly skilled workers also seek dental plans, short-term and long-term disability plans and 401(k) plans.

 Because of anti-discrimination rules, staffing firms typically offer only one or two plans to their workforce, making it difficult for companies to customize benefit offerings.
 However, some have a selection of benefit classes, which provide more variety.
 In contrast, PEOs have more flexibility to customize to specific needs.